Peregrine Honig

-Peregrine Honig is an American artist.
+Peregrine Honig (born October 3, 1976) is an American artist.
 Honig's work is concerned with the relationship between pop culture, sexual vulnerability, social anxieties, the ethics of luxury, and trends in consumerism.

 Early life and education

 Honig was born in San Francisco, California in 1976.
 She attended the Kansas City Art Institute.

 Career

 In 1997, Honig started Fahrenheit Gallery, an artist-run space in Kansas City's industrial West Bottoms, where she showed artists with national and international reputations and inspired other young Kansas City artists to do the same.
+The gallery closed in 2010.

-Honig appeared on season one of Bravo's artist reality television show, Work of Art: The Next Great Artist, which aired from June 9–August 11, 2010, finishing in second place.
+Honig appeared on season one of Bravo's artist reality television show, Work of Art: The Next Great Artist, which aired from June 9–August 11, 2010.
 She advanced to the final round, where she took second place after winner Abdi Farah and second runner-up, Miles Mendenhall.

 Works

-Early sexual awakenings, the visual manifestation of disease, and the social anxieties of realized and fictional characters reveal themselves through Peregrine Honig's drawings and paintings.
-Her work is in the collection of the Art Institute of Chicago, and the Buffalo AKG Art Museum.
+Honig's work explores early sexual awakenings, the visual manifestation of disease, and the social anxieties of realized and fictional characters.
+Her work is in the collection of the Nelson-Atkins Museum of Art, the Art Institute of Chicago, and the Buffalo AKG Art Museum.